Is Gay Street really ‘gay’?

 Of course during this same time period Greenwich Village, and the West Village in particular, also evolved from being one of the premiere locales for those who were “gay”– as in unfettered by contemporary conventions — to, more specifically, a mecca for those who were “gay,” as in attracted to the same sex.
 So where in this arc of the evolution of the meaning of the word gay, and of Greenwich Village’s identity, did Gay Street get its name?

 The name appears to go back to at least 1827.
-According to “The Street Book: An Encyclopedia of Manhattan’s Street Names and Their Origins” by Henry Moscow (one of many books available in GVSHP’s library), the name Gay Street first appears officially in the New York City Common Council minutes in 1827 — when Greenwich Village was first being settled as a suburb of New York by merchants fleeing the yellow fever epidemics downtown, and long before Greenwich Village had come to acquire any associations with the “gay” life — carefree, same-sex, or otherwise.
+According to “The Street Book: An Encyclopedia of Manhattan’s Street Names and Their Origins” by Henry Moscow (one of many books available in GVSHP’s library), the name Gay Street first appears officially in the New York City Common Council minutes on April 23, 1827 — when Greenwich Village was first being settled as a suburb of New York by merchants fleeing the yellow fever epidemics downtown, and long before Greenwich Village had come to acquire any associations with the “gay” life — carefree, same-sex, or otherwise.

 In fact, while the exact origin of the name of Gay Street does not appear to be conclusively established, most authorities on the matter believe that it was likely a family name, since most (but not all) streets in the area were named for local families, and according to Moscow, newspapers from the late 18th century do show at least one man with the surname Gay who lived not far away on the Bowery.
 In part because of the street’s association with African-Americans, it has often been assumed that the street was named for Sidney Howard Gay, editor of the National Anti-Slavery Standard.
 But he would have been only 13 when the first published reference to “Gay Street” appeared, making this highly unlikely.